gramie-sw/ggp2/README.md

 data layer from the business code, in order to reduce it's dependency from Rails.

-Being well aware that the over-praised “Rails Way” stands in an obvious contrast to the described efforts, we know by experience that a growing Rails App can lead quickly to a mix of technical details and business related code that is difficult to test.
+Being well aware that the over-praised “Rails Way” stands in an obvious contrast to the described efforts, we know by experience that a growing Rails app can lead quickly to a mix of technical details and business related code that is difficult to test.

-We don't want to abandon Rails completely but our main attention should be directed to our business code, not to Rails.
+We don't want to abandon Rails completely but to stay successful with Rails in the long run you need to know its weaknesses and how to cope with it.
+Our main attention should be directed to our business code and should not be covered by specialities of Rails.

 This causes some basic architectural principles being used to transform ggp2 step-by-step: